Ingrowing Toenail Surgery

 What is nail surgery?

 Nail surgery is a minor procedure performed by your podiatrist.
 It is indicated when conservative measures have failed to adequately manage an ingrowing toenail or deformed nail which is causing pain or discomfort.
+We can also consider removal of nails which have fungal infection, particularly if the patient is not suitable for standard treatments or if other treatments have failed.

 Nail surgery involves removing a portion of a toenail e.g. a side which is digging in and ingrowing, or a whole toenail.
 We more commonly perform partial nail avulsions which is where a portion of the offending nail is removed.
 Less commonly a total nail avulsion, removal of the whole nail, is necessary.